garrandall/popular-music-data/tracks/no-matter-what-badfinger.md

 No matter what you are
 I will always be with you
 Doesn't matter what you do, girl
-Ooh girl, with you
+Oh girl, with you
-Ooh girl, you girl, want you
+Oh girl, you girl, want you
-Ooh girl, you girl, want you
+Oh girl, you girl, want you